-1.14 The applicant, Forest Holidays, has collaborated with Roberts Group (applicant for a proposal at Cae Du and Cae Canol Campsite), to develop a Visitor Recreation Masterplan involving both Forest Holidays and Cae Du and Cae Canol sites, which would support the local tourism economy of the village of Beddgelert in a way that aligns with the thrust of the Gwynedd & Eryri 2035 Sustainable Visitor Economy Plan.
-Figure 1.3 provides an overview of the Visitor Recreation Masterplan for both Forest Holidays and Cae Du/Cae Canol.
+1.9 The applicant, Roberts Group, has collaborated with Forest Holidays (applicant for a proposal at Forest Holidays), to develop a Visitor Recreation Masterplan involving both Cae Du and Cae Canol campsite and Forest Holidays sites, which would support the local tourism economy of the village of Beddgelert in a way that aligns with the thrust of the Gwynedd & Eryri 2035 Sustainable Visitor Economy Plan.
+Figure 1.3 provides an overview of the Visitor Recreation Masterplan for both Cae Du/Cae Canol and Forest Holidays.